ocelotconsulting/ocelotconsulting.github.io/_posts/2017-12-18-lambda-gateway.md

 All that is necessary to run the CI/CD automation for this project is the ability to run AWS CLI commands.
 The detailed process is to:

   1. Deploy an initial version of the lambda
-  2. Create 2 aliases for the lambda (in this case we use `TEST` and `PROD`, however some clients have data locality concerns and prefer separate accounts, in which case switching to a generc `V1` and `V2` might be a better option).
+  2. Create 2 aliases for the lambda (in this case we use `TEST` and `PROD`, however some clients have data locality concerns and prefer separate accounts, in which case switching to a generic `V1` and `V2` might be a better option).
 [Stage variables](https://aws.amazon.com/blogs/compute/using-api-gateway-stage-variables-to-manage-lambda-functions/) were used as a way to combine Lambda versioning with API Gateway Stages.
   3. Initially `TEST` and `PROD` both point to the same alias, but with each `TEST` or `V2` (`V3`, `V4`, etc) release of new functionality, it would diverge.
   4. Create a model of the request/response for the deployment.
   5. Establish the authorizer